mozilla/ai-guide/templates/content/image-models/index.md

 <!-- TOC --><a name="image-generation-guide"></a>
 # Image Generation Guide

 The goal of this guide is to help the curious reader understand the technical foundations, applications, and challenges of image generation.

-This guide is neither a complete reference nor basic tutorial.
-It is the handbook the author wishes he had when he started.
-We hope it helpes you save time by outlining the key ideas and linking high-quality reference material for further learning.
+We cover the key ideas and link to high-quality reference material for further learning.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->